April 11th – 18th 2026

 7.1 If only one class, Class flag will be a red star on a white background.

-Races will be sailed on courses between Markers 54 and 57 as shown on the attached diagrams.
+9. COURSES Races will be sailed on courses between Markers 54 and 57 as shown on the Attachment 1.
 Starting and finishing will be between the Committee Boat and a mark in the vicinity of Marker 55.
-The courses will be selected the day of the race depending on wind conditions and may vary between races.
+The courses will be selected on the day of the race depending on wind conditions and may vary between races

-Boats will race in one PHRF fleet unless there is a sufficient number of boats to form two classes.
-Daysailors and sport boats are encouraged to participate.
+11. CLASSES Boats will race in one PHRF fleet unless there is a sufficient number of boats to form two classes.
+Daysailers and sport boats are encouraged to participate.
 Boats will be assigned a PHRF rating by the race committee if they do not already have one.
-Boats can elect to fly a spinnaker but must declare so before the start of each race and hence will use a lower handicap for that race.
+Boats can elect to fly a spinnaker but must declare so before the start of the series.

 12. THE STARTS & STARTING SEQUENCE